Skip to main content

 • The power of two coils working harder causes the battery to drain faster.

-• More vaporization means you go through juice faster.
+• Increased vaporization means you go through juice faster.

 • Dual coils are harder to rebuild.

-To put it simply, what coil configuration comes down to is whether you want more battery life or more intense vapor production.
-Both are great, but what do you want?
-Our suggestion is to try both; how else will you know unless you do?
+To put it simply, the choice of coil configuration comes down to whether you prefer more battery life or more intense vapor production.
+Both are great, but it depends on what you want.
+We suggest trying both; how else will you know unless you do?